Irreversible entropy production, from quantum to classical: Quantum dynamics and the classical limit

 \subsection{On/off work and Spohn's separation}

-We now specialize the above results to two distinct scenarios.
-First we consider the case where the system Hamiltonian is time-independent, $H_S^n = H_S$ and the ancillas are all identically prepared, $\rho_{A_n} = \rho_A$.
+{ Eq.~\eqref{CM_sigma_dot_temporary} highlights the need for addressing under which conditions can the entropy production be written solely in terms of system-related quantities.
+This was already broadly discussed in Sec.~\ref{sec:Qgen}.
+However, here it acquires additional significance since master equations are often used as phenomenological models of open system dynamics, without knowledge of the baths and system-bath interactions. } To gain insight into this non-trivial question, consider first the case where the system Hamiltonian is time-independent, $H_S^n = H_S$ and the ancillas are all identically prepared, $\rho_{A_n} = \rho_A$.
 The change in energy of the system and ancilla in one collision can be found from Eq.~(\ref{M_CM_discrete_step}) and the corresponding analogous equation for the evolution of $\rho_{A_n}$:

-where $Q_{A_n}$ is the heat entering the ancilla in the collision.
-In general the violation of strict energy conservation, $[V, H_S+H_A] \neq 0$ implies that $\Delta H_S^n \neq -Q_{A_n}$ and hence there will be a finite amount of on/off work (Sec.~\ref{sec:Qgen_thermal_ops}).
+where $Q_{A_n}$ is precisely the quantity appearing in Eq.~\eqref{CM_sigma_dot_temporary}.
+In general, the violation of strict energy conservation, $[V, H_S+H_A] \neq 0$ implies that $\Delta H_S^n \neq -Q_{A_n}$ and hence there will be a finite amount of on/off work (Sec.~\ref{sec:Qgen_thermal_ops}).

 This is where the difficulties in dealing with the thermodynamics of master equations start.
 If one has only access to Eq.~(\ref{CM_simplest}), it is not clear how to split $\Delta H_S^n$ into heat and work.
 For, according to~(\ref{CM_simplest}), one should have